Remote Work

 ImageNow A document imaging and workflow management tool used for efficiently capturing, organizing, and managing documents.
 Collaboration

-Zoom Send and receive video and audio and share and annotate computer content in conferences with up to 300 participants.
+Zoom Send and receive video and audio, plus share and annotate computer content in conferences with up to 300 participants.
 Collaboration

 Remote Access

-For certain types of work, applications, or services only accessible on-campus, individuals may require a VCU-issued and managed computer or the VCU Virtual Private Network (VPN) software on a personal computer.
-VCU-issued computers should be used to conduct VCU business.
+For certain types of work, applications, or services only accessible on-campus, individuals will require a VCU-issued and managed computer.
+VCU-issued computers should always be used to conduct VCU business.
 In addition to standardized security tools, these computers are equipped with an always-on remote access tool called ZScaler, which provides VCU employees with constant and consistent access to internal university resources over the Internet, regardless of the employee’s physical location.
-Details on remote access solutions are provided below.

-Your home network may not be as fast as what you were able to access at work.
+Note: Your home network may not be as fast as what you are able to access from an on-campus location.
 To maximize the available resources, follow the steps detailed in Technology Services' home network troubleshooting guide.

 Training and Resources